slatedocs/slate/source/next-version.html.md

 The following request fetches the list of companies established in the year 2015.
 A relationship had been created between the entities (entity-type) `year` and `companies`

 Example Request
-curl -X GET "http://sketches.quintype.com/api/v1/entities/15557/companies-established-year" -H "accept: json"
+curl -X GET "http://sketches.quintype.com/api/v1/entities/15557/companies-established-year" -H "Accept: application/json"

 Example Response